Red Star Chickens : designer birds or the mutts of the poultry world?

 How can I help you now?

-If you're looking for a breed of chicken which is particularly good with children, either of the two below are good choices and reasonably good egg-layers, although the Silkie is not as weather tolerant.
+If you're looking for a breed of chicken which is particularly good with children, take a look at this page.

-Just click on the pics for more details.
+Just click on any of the pics for more details.

 If you've found this page helpful, I'd really appreciate your clicking this little Facebook button - thank you!